 Year 4: Having been year 3 last year their curriculum was able to be covered as well as possible both in school and during @HomeLearning any gaps can be identified during the progression of the curriculum.
-For the sake of ease 'What does it mean to be a pilgrim?' has moved to the Autumn term so that the trip can take place at the same time as the year 5s.
-This means the 'What does it mean to make a new start?' unit will swap places with 'pilgrim'.

 Year 3: We assume little knowledge of religion and worldviews in year 3 and so our curriculum is planned to introduce children to the 'central beliefs' of our major religions of Christianity, Islam and Hinduism (Sanatana Dharma).